kuzzleio/sdk-javascript/doc/7/core-classes/kuzzle/properties/index.md

 This function will be called after a successful reconnection if the current authentication token is not valid anymore.

-This function has to authenticate the SDK (by setting the `jwt` property).
+This function has to authenticate the SDK.
 It can be a call to [auth.login](/sdk/js/7/controllers/auth/login) for example.

 ```js
 kuzzle.authenticator = async () => {